-On May 11, Quebec reopened most of the elementary schools outside the Montreal region.
+On May 11, 2020 the province of Quebec reopened most of the elementary schools outside the Montreal region.
 In a recent interview on CBC Radio’s As It Happens, Samuel Bernard, a Grade 2 teacher in Val-Bélair, in central Quebec, explained how the first day of school went.

 “First thing in the morning, when I was home, I was pretty worried,” Bernard said.
 However, the fear gave way to joy when the school doors opened.
 “Everyone was thrilled to be back,” he said.
 “It felt right, it felt great… but of course, there’s still a lot of uncertainty.”

 Bernard’s mixed emotions are shared by many.
 Parents worn out by homeschooling hope for schools to reopen, but they also worry about their family’s safety.
 His first-person account of classroom life during COVID-19 gives parents a unique glimpse at what going back to school might look like for their own child.

 At Bernard’s elementary school, the students’ daily routine is now built around washing and disinfecting hands.

 “As soon as my students came inside the school, they had to put on some hand sanitizer.
 And then, when they were inside the classroom, they had to wash their hands with water and soap,” Bernard told the CBC.

 The two-step cleansing process must be repeated before and after kids eat their morning snack, go to the bathroom, eat lunch, get their afternoon snack, and when they leave school for home.